-- The talent value model uses analytics to determine what employees like most about the company, and then use those data to increase retention.
+- The talent value model uses analytics to determine what employees like most about the company, and then uses the data to increase retention.

-- Lastly, the talent supply chain operates in real time to help organizations make key decision about talent-related demands; this is the most complex of the analytics, requiring high-quality data and rigorous analysis.
+- The talent supply chain operates in real time to help organizations make key decision about talent-related demands; this is the most complex of the analytics, requiring high-quality data and rigorous analysis.

 So, how do we master talent analytics?
-The authors give us five suggestions for building competence in this area:
+The authors provide five suggestions for building competence in this area: